Buncombe County, North Carolina: Local government

 There are two public school systems within Buncombe County, including Buncombe County Schools and Asheville City Schools as well as many private schools and charter schools.
-There are four colleges in Buncombe County including: Asheville-Buncombe Technical Community College, UNC Asheville, Montreat College, and Warren Wilson College.
+There are four colleges in Buncombe County, including Asheville-Buncombe Technical Community College, University of North Carolina at Asheville, Montreat College, and Warren Wilson College.

 Sheriff's Office and policing

 The Buncombe County Sheriff provides court protection and jail administration for the entire county and provides patrol and detective services for the unincorporated areas of the county.
-The Sheriff's Office is organized into five divisions: Enforcement, Detention, Animal Control, Support Operations, School Resources, Civil Process.
-Asheville also has a municipal police department, David Zack was named the Chief of Police for the Asheville Police Department in 2020.
+The Sheriff's Office is organized into six divisions: Enforcement, Detention, Animal Control, Support Operations, School Resources, Civil Process.
 The current Sheriff is Quentin Miller who was elected in 2018.
+Asheville has a municipal police department, with David Zack named as the Chief of Police in 2020.
+The municipalities of Black Mountain, Biltmore Forest, Montreat, Weaverville, and Woodfin also have municipal police departments, and UNC Asheville and Montreat College have campus police departments.
+The NC State Highway Patrol Troop G regional headquarters is located in east Asheville.

 State politics

-In the North Carolina Senate, Terry Van Duyn (D-49th) and Timothy Moffitt (R-48th) both represent parts of Buncombe County.
-Van Duyn represents most of the city of Asheville.
-Edwards represents a small portion of the southern part of Asheville.
+As of 2023, in the North Carolina Senate, Julie Mayfield (D–49th) and Warren Daniel (R–46th) both represent parts of Buncombe County.
+Mayfield represents most of the county including Asheville and the west side.
+Daniel represents a portion of the east side of the county as well as McDowell and Burke counties.

-In the North Carolina House of Representatives, Susan Fisher (D-114th), John Ager (D-115th), and Brian Turner (D-116th) all represent parts of the county.
-All three of them represent parts of the city, although the majority of it is in Fisher's district.
+In the North Carolina House of Representatives, Eric Ager (D–114th), Lindsey Prather (D–115th), and Caleb Rudow (D–116th) each represent part of the county.

 Federal politics

 Buncombe had long been a bellwether county in presidential elections.
-It voted for the winning candidate in every election from 1928 to 2012, except for that of 1960.
+It voted for the winning candidate in all but one election from 1928 until 2012, with the exception being 1960.

 Since 2008, the county has trended strongly toward the Democratic Party.
 It swung from a 0.6 point win for George W. Bush to a 14-point win for Barack Obama in 2008, and has gone Democratic by double-digit margins at every election since then.
-This includes 2016, when it voted for Hillary Clinton.
 When Donald Trump won the electoral college (and the election) after losing the popular vote, the county lost its bellwether status.
-In 2020, Joe Biden's performance in the county was the best by a Democrat since Lyndon Johnson's 1964 landslide.
+In 2024, Kamala Harris achieved the strongest performance by a Democrat in the county since Franklin Roosevelt's 1944 landslide.
+Despite losing North Carolina overall, she pushed the county two points further to the left.

-North Carolina is represented in the United States Senate by Republicans Richard Burr and Thom Tillis, from Winston-Salem and Greensboro, respectively.
+North Carolina is represented in the United States Senate by Republicans Ted Budd and Thom Tillis, from Advance and Huntersville, respectively.
 All of the county is located in North Carolina's 11th congressional district, which is currently held by Republican Chuck Edwards.